• Skip to primary navigation

 (These images are to help you, for the full detailed recipe please see the recipe card at the bottom of the page.)

-9. Mix until the pasta is thoroughly coated in the tomato sauce.
+2. Stir in the cooked penne and fresh basil and mix until the pasta is thoroughly coated in the tomato sauce.

 FAQ